-Abbreviated NQF Endorsement Criteria Special Considerations For Evaluating PRO-PMs that are relevant to other performance measures Unique Considerations for Evaluating PRO-PMs b.
+Abbreviated NQF Endorsement Criteria Considerations for Evaluating PRO-PMs that are relevant to other performance measures Unique Considerations for Evaluating PRO-PMs Feasibility a.
+Data generated and used in care delivery b.
 Electronic data c.
-Data collection strategy can be implemented PROMs, are minimized and do not outweigh the benefit of performance measurement. (e.g., availability and accessibility enhanced by multiple languages, methods, modes).
+Data collection strategy can be implemented The burdens of data collection, including those related to use of proprietary PROMs, are minimized and do not outweigh the benefit of performance measurement.
+The burden to respondents (people providing the PROM data) should be minimized (e.g., availability and accessibility enhanced by multiple languages, methods, modes).
 Infrastructure to collect PROM data and integrate into workflow and EHRs, as appropriate.
 Usability and Use a.
 Accountability and transparency b.
 Improvement c.
-Benefits outweigh unintended negative consequences Adequate demonstration of the criteria specified above supports usability and ultimately the use of PRO- PM for accountability and performance improvement.
+Benefits outweigh unintended negative consequences Adequate demonstration of the criteria specified above supports usability and ultimately the use of a PRO-PM for accountability and performance improvement.